http4s/http4s/docs/docs/multipart.md

 You can try this self-contained example using [scala-cli] and pointing your browser to http://localhost:8089/.
 It includes a page with a form and the endpoint receiving the submission.
-To run this code use create a file (it should have the `.scala` extension) with the following contents and run `scala-cli file.scala`.
+To run this code create a file (it should have the `.scala` extension) with the following contents and run `scala-cli file.scala`.

 ```scala mdoc:compile-only